 Tim Cockburn was born in 1955.
 He has worked as a painter and printmaker since graduating from Edinburgh College of Art in 1978.
 In 1993 he moved to the harbour town of Pittenweem in Fife.
 His detailed and lively paintings are populated by a large cast of people performing the many rituals of contemporary life.
 He is particularly well known for his depictions of Scottish Country dance.

 Ritchie Collins, born 1978, is one of Scotland's most up and coming young artists.
 A graduate in illustration from Glasgow, his work is influenced by the Scottish coast, his birth place and inspired by Celtic art and myths.
 Highly expressive, his paintings are characterised by texture, colour and simple form.
 Ritchie exhibits extensively across Scotland and has a growing worldwide following with private collectors.

 Glasgow born artist Dronma graduated from the Glasgow School of Art in 1969.
 As a full time painter, Dronma exhibits regularly throughout the UK and is a member of the Glasgow Society of Women Artists.
 Her vivid landscapes have gained her a fine reputation amongst discerning buyers of contemporary Scottish Art, and are in prestigious private collections world-wide.

-Ian Elliot graduated from Glasgow School of Art and was head of Art and Design in Glasgow until 1997, thereafter devoting himself totally to painting.
-Travelling extensively in Europe, he creates landscapes of expressionistic vision and vibrant Mediterranean colour.
+Ian Elliot graduated from Glasgow School of Art and was head of Art and Design in Glasgow until 1997, thereafter devoting himself totally to painting and travelling extensively in Europe.
+He creates landscapes of expressionistic vision and vibrant Mediterranean colour.

 Born in Glasgow, Ed Hunter studied part-time at Glasgow School of Art.
 Having embarked on a full-time painting career in 1993, his figurative works and atmospheric landscapes have been exhibited in galleries in the UK, Germany, France, Russia and America.